mmbaye/Breeding4Dummies/README.md

 # Breeding4Dummies
-this project is inspired by the Valdez et al recent paper for agricultural drought. see the reference below.
+This project is inspired by the Valdez et al recent paper for agricultural drought. see the reference below.
 Some key-definitions of important concepts used in the breeding programme for no-breeders are presented .

 REFERENCE : https://www.nature.com/articles/s43017-023-00514-w

 ![](https://github.com/mmbaye/Breeding4Dummies/blob/main/figures/drought.png)

+## Summary : Understanding Plant Physiological Traits for Drought Adaptation
+### Physiological Traits Impacting Drought Adaptation
+- **Water Capture**: Influences the plant's ability to obtain water from the environment.
+- **Water Use Efficiency**: Determines how effectively the plant utilizes water for growth.
+- **Water Availability at Key Stages**: Affects the plant's access to water during critical developmental phases.
+- **Transpiration Efficiency**: Reflects the plant's ability to manage water loss through transpiration.
+- **Crop Phenology**: Impacts the plant's developmental stages in relation to water availability.

+This presentation will delve into the physiological traits of plants and their role in adapting to drought conditions.
+The impact of these traits on crop productivity under varying drought scenarios will be explored, shedding light on the complex interactions between genetics, environment, and management practices.

 ## *Introduction to plants breeding concepts for no-breeders*